-Britannica Digital Learning continues our commitment to helping schools bridge the gap in information literacy education through dedicated, curriculum-aligned online resources like Britannica School and Britannica School Insights.
+Britannica Digital Learning continues our commitment to helping schools bridge the gap in media literacy education through dedicated, curriculum-aligned online resources like Britannica School and Britannica School Insights.
 If you are unsure about how to install Britannica School Insights, our support team can help.

 Installing Britannica School Insights on a Single Device

 - Open your Google Chrome browser and access the Britannica School Insights page on the Google Chrome Store.

 - Click ‘Add to Chrome’.